 We have some dining chairs that have seen better days.
 I’ve spent months trying to justify replacing them with something new and fancy.
 Between my scrooge-like and greenie tendencies, buying new chairs when we have perfectly serviceable ones is a hard sell.
 Too hard, it seems.

 So I decided that I would repair the 17-year-old chairs.
-They are plywood and some of the laminate had begun to lift.
+They are plywood, and some of the laminate had begun to lift.
 Between that and the varnish that was very patchy, some wood putty and a paint job seemed like the solution.
 They may well last another 17 years and the trials of 7 children and associated family and friends.

 I recently broke out the wood putty I’d purchased the day before.
 I didn’t get the tiny tin because I knew there were quite a few of the 6 chairs needing repairs.
 I puttied up the first chair.
 Easy!
 I then went looking for the next one.

 Nope, not that one.
 Nope, nope, nope, nope.
 Wait what?
-I went round again inspecting more slowly.
+I went round again, inspecting more slowly.

 Oh my goodness!
-The falling apart dining chairs was in fact a single chair.
+The falling apart dining chairs were in fact a single chair.
 I have spent the last couple of years solid in the belief my set of dining room chairs were on their last legs.
 This was absolutely a false belief.